Bielefeld Opera

 The Bielefeld Opera is the venue of Städtische Bühnen Bielefeld (Municipal stages Bielefeld) in Bielefeld, Germany.
 It is a Dreisparten Haus (three-department house), offering plays, music (opera, musical theatre), and ballet.
 The main performance venue is the Stadttheater am Niederwall (Municipal Theatre at the Lower Wall), built in 1904 and extensively renovated from 2004 to 2006.
 It is the largest theater in East Westphalia, offering 500 performances annually.
-It is under the direction of Michael Heicks; its resident orchestra is the 72-member Bielefeld Philharmonic Orchestra that also performs symphonic concerts at the Rudolf-Oetker-Halle.
+It is under the direction of Michael Heicks; its resident orchestra is the 72-member Bielefeld Philharmonic Orchestra that also performs symphonic concerts at the Rudolf-Oetker-Halle..
+The current Generalmusikdirektor (chief conductor) of the Bielefeld Opera is Robin Davis.

 History

 Plans to build an opera house in Bielefeld were laid in 1885 by a foundation set up the widow of the founder of the Crüwell Tobacco Company.
 Bernhard Sehring was chosen as architect and construction was started in 1901 on the Niederwall.
 The Art Nouveau building was inaugurated with a performance of Carl Maria von Weber's Der Freischütz on 3 April 1904.

 The financial crisis in the 1920s led to discussions about reducing the number of employees or amalgamating with neighboring theaters in Münster and Osnabrück.
 When the Nazis came to power in 1933, Director Max Cahnbley was fired and replaced by Leon Geer.
 The building was rebuilt in 1937 but badly damaged during the bombing of Bielefeld on the night of 26 October 1944.

 It proved difficult to restart normal theater life immediately after the war as the British administration forbade drama performances.
 Nevertheless, the opera house reopened on 1 December 1945 with a performance of Mozart's The Magic Flute.
 During the renovation of the building in 1960, it was decided not to renew the Art Nouveau façade; it was reconstructed for the 75th jubilee in 1979.

 The Theater Foundation Bielefeld was founded in 2001 with the purpose of renovating the building again at a cost of €23 million.
 It was closed in 2004 for two years, but the opera ensemble continued to perform in the Rudolf-Oetker-Halle.
 The opera house reopened on 19 September 2006, with a performance of Mozart's The Marriage of Figaro.